She/Her

 It's a work in progress and will be be updated at irregular times.
 It is designed, developed and maintained by Marie Verdeil, using 11ty.

-Reach out → marie(at)verdeil(dot)net if you would like your own website!
+Reach out → marie(at)verdeil(dot)net if you have any question!